Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Flow-Based Likelihood Ratio Estimation

 However, for many choices of $\alpha_t$ and $\sigma_t$, the denominator in \cref{eq: score_flow_relation} implies a division by a low number at $t=1$ (see \cref{tab: score_flow_closed_form_marginal}), causing numerical instability close to the data. \looseness=-1

 Thus, we choose to parameterize the score with a neural network $s_t^\psi(\vx_t \mid \vy')\approx \nabla_{\vx_t} \log p_t(\vx_t \mid \vy')$ trained to regress the conditional score, which is tractably available for Gaussian probability paths (see \cref{tab: score_flow_closed_form} for the closed form conditional score objectives and \cref{sec: estimation_of_score} for theoretical details).
 This provides a smooth estimator of the score close to the data, enabling a stable approximation of the $\log$-density ratio in \cref{prop:log-ratio-ode}.
+We provide a first-order error analysis of our neural approximation in \cref{sec: error_analysis}.

-\subsection{Use Cases in Single-Cell Data Analysis}
+\subsection{Use Cases in Single-cell Data Analysis}

 Many tasks in computational biology require comparing the likelihood of cellular profiles under alternative probabilistic models.
-In what follows, we formalize some examples of the usage of scRatio in cellular data analysis.
+In what follows, we formalize several examples of scRatio use in cellular data analysis.

-\textbf{Differential Abundance (DA) analysis.} Consider a dataset $\bm{X}=\{(\vx_{1}^{(i)}, y^{(i)})\}_{i=1}^{N}$ of $N$ single cells, where $\vx_{1}^{(i)} \in \mathbb{R}^d$ denotes a representation of the gene expression profile of cell $i$, and $y^{(i)} \in \{0,1\}$ is a perturbation label, with $0$ and $1$ indicating control and treatment conditions, respectively.
-Moreover, let $\{p_t^\theta(\cdot \mid Y)\}_{t\in[0,1]}$ be a generative model approximating the distribution of cells under each realization of conditioning random variable $Y$, and $\{u_t^\theta(\cdot \mid Y)\}_{t\in[0,1]}$ its generating velocity field.
+\textbf{Differential Abundance (DA) analysis.} Consider a dataset $\bm{X}=\{(\vx_{1}^{(i)}, y^{(i)})\}_{i=1}^{N}$ of $N$ single cells, where $\vx_{1}^{(i)} \in \mathbb{R}^d$ denotes a representation of the gene expression profile of cell $i$, and $y^{(i)} \in {0,1}$ is a perturbation label, with $0$ and $1$ indicating control and treatment conditions, respectively.
+Moreover, let ${p_t^\theta(\cdot \mid Y)}_{t\in[0,1]}$ be a generative model approximating the distribution of cells under each realization of conditioning random variable $Y$, and ${u_t^\theta(\cdot \mid Y)}_{t\in[0,1]}$ its generating velocity field.
 With scRatio, we tackle a core challenge in single-cell analysis:

 \textit{Are cells from a given perturbation more likely under their conditional distribution than under the control distribution?}